zkLinkProtocol/zklink-intent-url/docs/develop.md

 ## Glossary

 1. Action: A standardized API implementation for generating transactions.
-2. Intent URL: A shareable link for executing actions on the zkLink Nova network.
+2. magicLink: A shareable link for executing actions on the zkLink Nova network.
 3. Swagger: A tool for testing and verifying APIs.